Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 The Punnett Square

-The Punnett Square is a grid used to predict genetic combinations.
+The Punnett Square is a grid used to predict possible genetic combinations.

 |---|---|---|